Phone: (908) 526-0707

 Somerville, New Jersey 08876

-Charles Z. Schalk is a trial attorney and managing partner with Savo, Schalk, Corsini, Gillespie, O’Grodnick & Fisher where he heads up an active litigation practice.
+Charles Z. Schalk is a trial attorney and managing partner with Savo, Schalk, Corsini, Warner, Gillespie, O’Grodnick & Fisher where he heads up an active litigation practice.
 The New Jersey Supreme Court has designated Mr. Schalk as a Certified Civil Trial Attorney, a distinction achieved by only approximately 2% of all practicing attorneys in the State of New Jersey.

 Mr. Schalk has obtained multi-million dollar verdicts and settlements on behalf of his clients.
 After a three-week trial, Mr. Schalk obtained a widely-publicized $2.025 million verdict on behalf of a dental student against UMDNJ in which it was alleged that the student was expelled in violation of his 14th Amendment rights and denied procedural and substantive due process.
 Nationally, this became the largest student expulsion verdict ever eclipsing the Zwick v.
 University of Michigan verdict of $1.72 million in 2005.
 This judgment was fully collected two months after the verdict.